yemluck/redux-weekend-peer-review/README.md

 - Previous Steps
   - [ ] allows a user to go to a previous step, either directly or by cycling backward thru the steps
-  - [ ] user can upate their score for a step
+  - [ ] user can update their score for a step
     - [ ] new score is validated to not be empty
     - [ ] redux is updated with new score
   - [ ] user can continue on to review page and submit as in Base Mode